Brennall/HFH-SRD/Chapter01.md

 3. Compare the total to a target value for the action, usually expressed as #+ (such as 12+).

 If the total equals or exceeds the target value, the outcome is favorable to the character.
 If the result is lower than the target value, the outcome is unfavorable to the character.
-The value required to succeed at different throws is usually based on the character’s class and level.
+The value required to succeed at different throws is usually based on the character's class and level.
 For instance, fighters have easier attack throws than other than characters, while thieves have easier proficiency throws to sneak around.

 *Example*: Marcus has an attack throw value of 6+.
 When he makes an attack throw, he will roll 1d20, add any relevant modifiers to the die, and compare the total to his attack throw value.
 If it equals or exceeds 6, he will hit.